Skip to main content

 • Email templates got the palette via a JSON import

-That's the payoff of treating design decisions as data rather than code: they become portable.
+Treating design decisions as data makes them portable.
 Version them.
 Diff them.
 Roll them back.
-Share them across any technology stack without translation errors.
-The tokens package became the source of truth for the entire university's visual identity.
+The tokens package became the source of truth for the university's visual identity.